Recording an ocarina for practice

 Recording

-Play through your tune as if you were going to record it and watch the gain meter.
-You should set the gain so the meter hits about 80%; it should never max out.
-Exactly how to set the gain depends on your device: the Zoom, for instance, has buttons to set gain.
-These pictures show the level meter in a digital audio workstation; dedicated recorders have an equivalent meter.
+To manually set the gain, play through your tune as if you were going to record it and watch the gain meter.
+Set it the meter hits about 80%; it should never max out.

-An image of the level meter in a digital audio workstation.
+Too low An image of the level meter in a digital audio workstation.
 The recording level is too low as the bars barely raise at all.
 Recording at low level tends to result in a noisy recording

-An image of the level meter in a digital audio workstation showing a recording level that is about right.
+Correct An image of the level meter in a digital audio workstation showing a recording level that is about right.
 The signal has good volume, but the bars are not maxing out

-A screenshot of the level meter in a digital audio workstation showing that the recording level is too high and the recorded sound is clipping.
+Clipping A screenshot of the level meter in a digital audio workstation showing that the recording level is too high and the recorded sound is clipping.
 The bars touch the top of the meter

 Listening to your recording